 Security deposit checks are not extra rent.

 …so don’t treat them as such.
-These deposits need to be returned to your departing tenant, even if they’re behind on rent, assuming that there’s no damage to the unit.
+These deposits need to be stored separately from rent checks and returned to your departing tenant, even if they’re behind on rent, assuming that there’s no damage to the unit.

 Get it on video.

 This tip comes from Mary Yetter-Hurd of Rent Smart Missoula: “The move-out inspection and [resulting] deductions to the security deposit is the most contested and potentially hostile situation in the landlord-tenant relationship.
 It is for that reason that we conduct a move-in video prior to turning over possession at the beginning of the tenancy.
 It fully documents the condition of the property at the time of move-in.
 We also provide the tenants a copy to the links so they have the documentation as well.
 If you can incorporate video documentation into your move-in process, it will go a long way in resolving a security deposit dispute long before it starts.”

 Establish trust or escrow accounts for security deposits.

 Make sure that your bank knows the deposit account is for “trust” or “escrow” funds.
 This will prevent the forfeiture of these funds in the unlikely event that you or your company encounter legal issues.

 Keep security deposits in a separate trust or escrow account that’s under your control.

 Even if state regulations allow you to mix security deposit funds with rent or turn them over to the rental owner, you should always keep them in a separate trust or escrow account.
 Never mix accounts—it’s far too easy to accidentally spend the security deposit funds.

 Property management is a different beast than real estate sales.

 Security deposits are not the same as pre-sales earnest money or down payments—different rules apply.